The Shortest History of Germany – A Book Review

 Bundt Cake History- How did a Gugelhupf become a Bundt?

-Everyone loves a Bundt Cake, that familiar round cake with the hole in the middle. .. and we all have our favorite flavors and memories associated with them.
-As someone who enjoys baking, I appreciate how easy a bundt cake recipe is to bake and the versatility of the cake.
-Dress it up with an icing… serve it simply with powdered…
+Everyone loves a Bundt Cake, that familiar round cake with the hole in the middle, and we all have our favorite flavors and memories associated with them.
+As someone who enjoys baking, I appreciate how easy it is to bake a bundt cake and the cake’s versatility.
+Dress it up with an icing or serve it simply with powdered sugar.
+Give…

 German Food Box -What do You Get in the Monthly German Food Boxes